xmgr/twitch-lichess-commands/readme-en.md

 # Lichess commands for Twitch chats

-A nice collection of commands you can use in Twitch or Discord to fetch lichess ratings, general stats or the last played game.
+A nice collection of commands you can use in Twitch or Discord to fetch Lichess ratings, general stats or the last played game.

 For all available commands there's a corresponding manual which describes how to easily setup them in **StreamElements**, **StreamLabs**, **Nightbot** or **Discord**.